huynhvp/vietphihuynh.github.io/_posts/2024-01-01-ray-multiprocessing.md

 categories: multiprocessing, ray
 ---

 One strategy to speed up or scale a machine learning workflow is parallel/distributed processing.
 In python, the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module can serve as a solution for this purpose.
-However, it falls short (and can even harm overal performance) for parallel functions that requires heavy workloads or costly initialization due to data copying, data moving and overhead input serialization/deserialization.
+However, it falls short (and can even harm overal performance) for parallel functions that requires heavy workloads or costly initialization due to data copying, moving and overhead input serialization/deserialization.

 Meanwhile, [Ray](https://docs.ray.io/en/latest/index.html) is perfectly suited to such scenarios.
 Let's work on two toy examples to illustrate that.

 >
 Two core concepts (among others) of Ray that make it powerful in distrubed programming are:
 + [Task](https://docs.ray.io/en/latest/ray-core/key-concepts.html#tasks): like an asynchronous function that can be executed in a seperate process or a remote machine.
 + [Actor](https://docs.ray.io/en/latest/ray-core/key-concepts.html#actors): like an asynchronous stateful class that can run in a seperate process or remotely together with its own methods.
-Particularly, other actors and tasks from different processes can acesse and mutate actor's states.
+Particularly, other actors and tasks from different processes can acess and mutate actor's states.

 ---
 <b>Table of Contents</b>